 Are scholarship recipients given a chance to realize the improvements they write about?

 Jim Kelman: At this point no, but as our finances improve, we hope to be able to afford our winners the opportunity to attempt to realize their goals.
-However, and without any additional incentives, our in-house AASuccess students who have participated year-round in our life skills curriculum, have contributed key leadership roles in such community work projects as the Gleaning for the World Project:
+However, and without any additional incentives, our in-house AASuccess students who have participated year-round in our life skills curriculum, have contributed key leadership roles in such community work projects as the Gleaning for the World Project and the 2016 Turkey Trot.

 In addition to these endeavors, AASuccess student Nguyen Nguyen joined a meeting organized by the Virginia Department of Health; AASuccess student Mai Ly worked on our community AASToday Project; while last year, AASuccess students raised money for shelters and cleaned the local public park.
 This year, AASuccess students worked on a donation drive to put together care packages for underprivileged children in Vietnam.